-Another thing a person can expect from bunion surgery recovery is a somewhat long recovery process.
-Recover generally takes six weeks to six months after surgery, but sometimes can take up to an entire year.
-If a patient strictly follows her doctor’s orders, the length of recovery time depends mostly on how much bone and soft tissue were affected by the surgery.
-Often, a patient is able to resume many of her normal activities within six to eight weeks.
-Some may be able to drive and return to sedentary jobs after about a week.
+Keep in mind that the recovery process can be somewhat long.
+It generally takes between six weeks to six months to recover after surgery, but sometimes, it can take up to a year.
+If you follow the orders from your medical provider carefully, the length of the recovery time will depend mostly on how much bone and soft tissue were affected by the surgery.
+Often, you will be able to resume many of your normal activities within six to eight weeks.
+Some people may be able to drive and return to sedentary jobs after about a week.

-The need to rest is something else a person should expect from bunion surgery recovery.
-For the first three to five days, the patient will need to put as little pressure on the affected foot as possible.
-Her doctor will likely advise her to apply an ice pack to the area, which can help to keep the swelling to a minimum.
-Keeping her foot elevated may help not only with the reduction of swelling, but also the relief of post-surgery discomfort.
+You'll need to get plenty of rest after surgery.
+For the first three to five days, put as little pressure on the affected foot as possible.
+You may be told to apply an ice pack to the area, which can help to keep the swelling to a minimum.
+Keeping the foot elevated may not only help reduce swelling, but it may also help relieve some post-surgery discomfort.